ShahjahanMirza/AI-VoiceAssistant/README.md

 # Voice Assistant

 This is a voice assistant application that can perform various tasks through voice commands.
-For example:
-*
+> For example: Write code, talk to documents, talk to images, general chat, and many more...

 It is built completely locally.
 Used:
 Llama3